 Have an acceptable Wisconsin Caregiver Background Check, National Criminal Background Check, Minnesota Caregiver Background Check (if applicable), and/or other states as applicable

-Review and sign Allied Health Division Confidentiality Statement
+Review and sign Nursing and Allied Health Division Confidentiality Statement

 Attend a mandatory program orientation session

 Health Information Technology Student Handbook 2018-2019

 - Program Information